Join My Academy For Just $4.99/Month!

 No fun!

-Whether you’re writing a blog post or sales letter, it needs to sound like it’s made for the reader.
+Whether you’re writing a blog post or a sales letter, it needs to sound like it’s made for the reader.

 You can achieve this by replacing words like “us” and “we” with “me” and “my,” for example.